haoxsia/haoxsia.github.io/_research/nanofab.md

 the sample and then use with electron beam evaporation to deposition the thin films.
 All bonding pads on the chip are designed to be 50 Ohm impedance for microwave signals.

-# Image gallery of devices

-SEM images of the fabricated mechanical resoantors are taken in the cleanroom:
+## Device gallery

 {% include gallery %}

-* Fig.(h): silicon nitride drum membrane released from the Si substrate
-* Fig.(i): thin Al layer deposited on the released SiN drum membrane
-* Fig.(j): thick Al layer deposition as the drum's top gate, forming a capacitive coupling resonator
+> SEM micrographs of the fabricated mechanical resonators were taken in the cleanroom: Fig.(h) Silicon nitride drum membrane released from the Si substrate; Fig.(i) Thin Al layer deposited on the released SiN drum membrane; Fig.(j) Thick Al layer as the drum's top gate, forming a capacitive coupling resonator.

 ------